sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

    formatting, so you add two pairs of inward-pointing angle brackets (``>>
    <<``) around the question text.
 For example, ``>>Is this the question?<<``.

+   * You must identify a question or prompt in every problem component.
+If you do not, the component adds, "Formatting error: You must explicitly specify the question text" for you.

    * The :ref:`Student_Answer_Distribution` report uses the text with this formatting to identify each problem.